holy-tao/log4ahk/README.md

 #### Log Levels
 log4ahk defines the following log levels in `Log.Level`.
 Higher levels are _more severe_.

-0. `OFF`
+0. `ALL`
 1. `TRACE`
 2. `DEBUG`
 3. `INFO`
 4. `WARN`
 5. `ERROR`
 6. `FATAL`
+7. `OFF`

-The default log level is 3 - `INFO`, but when the Log class is initialized, it will look for an environment variable named `AHK_LOG_LEVEL` and read its value.
+The default log level is `OFF`.
+You can explicitly set the log level in `Log.Configure`, but if you choose not to, it will look for an environment variable named `AHK_LOG_LEVEL` and read its value.
 If the value is one of the strings above or a number 0-6, that value becomes the default log level.
 You can also set or retrieve the log level at any time:

 ```autohotkey
 Log.Info("Log level is " .
 Log.Level[Log.CurrentLevel]) ; "Log level is INFO / ERROR / etc"